-Throwing or dropping litter, even unintentionally, is an offence according to the Litter Act 1979.
+Throwing or dropping litter, even unintentionally, is an offence under the Litter Act 1979.
 Dumping rubbish of any kind on any land not specified as a waste facility is also considered littering and attracts the same penalties under the Litter Act.

-When KAB WA receives your litter report, Authorised officers will investigate the complaint and take the appropriate action.
-An infringement of up to $500 may be issued for individuals or up to $2000 for companies.
+When KAB receives your litter report, Authorised officers will investigate the complaint and take the appropriate action.
+An infringement of up to $500 may be issued for individuals or up to $2,000 for companies.

 The registered owner of the vehicle is considered to have committed the offence unless they can give the name of any person authorised by the registered owner to use the vehicle at that time.